 I have decided to remove him from teaching, instead to have him working on an important potions-related project.
 He will still be living at the school, and still be the head of Slytherin house.
 However, he will not be teaching anymore indefinitely, at least until after you graduate.
 I will not be informing him of your role in this decision.
 I will inform him of this change in two days.
 If this arrangement is not acceptable to you, then respond before then.

 I hope you have a good summer.
-I must stress however, that I only agreed to this because I know what horrible tempers both you and Professor Snape have, and fully believe that if you were in the same classroom, a duel would most likely erupt, and that would not be conducive to learning potions.
+I must stress, however, that I only agreed to this because I know what horrible tempers both you and Professor Snape have, and fully believe that if you were in the same classroom, a duel would most likely erupt, and that would not be conducive to learning potions.

 Harry smiled to himself.
-"I guess it shouldn't be too difficult to avoid the git if I don't have class with him," he said to himself.
+"I guess it shouldn't be too difficult to avoid the git if I don't have class with him," he muttered to himself.
 He then attached his letter to Hermione on Hedwig's leg and sent her to deliver it.
-All he could do now is wait for the response.
+All he could do now is to wait for the response.
 He decided to go to bed.

-Please review.
-I know this chapter was more introspective than anything.
+Author's note: I know this chapter was more introspective than anything.
 I felt it was a necessary setup for the rest of the story, which will definitely have dialogue and interaction between characters.